-"Should women who've hit menopause take progesterone?
+"Should women who've hit menopause take progesterone?"

 Will it reduce my symptoms?
 I am 53 now.

 Talk to your doctor for more information.
 Menopause occurs in women around the age of 51 and subsequently there is a decrease in estrogen and progesterone levels.
 This can result in symptoms such as decreased libido, hot flashes, vaginal dryness, joint pain and many others.
 We know that replacing these hormones can improve symptoms -- therefore there is Hormone Replacement Therapy or HRT.
 In general, the change in estrogen is thought to be the cause of these symptoms, and therefore estrogen is the main component of HRT.
 However, there are many health risks to HRT.
 One of them is that estrogen alone can cause increased risk of some cancers (like uterine) and so progesterone is given with estrogen often in HRT.
 HRT has risks (increased heart attacks being very notable), but also is known to improve symtpoms.
 There are also other treatments.
 Talk to your doctor to weight the risks and benefits of HRT for your specific situation.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.